hyphacoop/handbook/guides.md

     - Receipt Link: `[link to uploaded receipt]`

 1. That's it.
-    Once finance approves the expense it will show up beside your name on the [Employee Payroll](http://link.hypha.coop/payroll) sheet and you will be reimbursed in that pay period.
+    Once finance approves the expense it will show up beside your name on the [Employee Payroll](http://link.hypha.coop/payroll) sheet and you will be reimbursed at the end of the quarter.
     The amount will _not_ appear on your tax forms.

 ### Approving an expense for reimbursement